uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 1. First, it check **taco.json** to see if a Cordova version is specified.
 If not, it assumes you want Cordova 4.3.0.

 2. Next, it checks to see if this version of cordova-lib has already been installed at a location set in the **CORDOVA\_CACHE** environment variable.
 If no CORDOVA_CACHE environment variable is set, the cache location will default to \_cordova in the project folder.
-You can also set this location programmatically using the module’s configure method.
+You can also set this location programmatically using the module's configure method.

 3. If the correct version of cordova-lib is not present in the cache location, it download and installs it.